jrasell/dev-mess/nomad/lab/README.md

 [installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 can be used to ensure you have this available locally.

+[direnv](https://direnv.net/) can be used to optionally load Nomad client environment variables from the written `.envrc` file.
+This allows for easy local connectivity to the Nomad API.

 The cloud-init scripts currently install my public SSH key.
 If you are using these scripts, you should update this to use your own key.
 The [cloud-init](./multipass/cloud-init) directory contains the files you will need